 Taking advantage of campus resources makes it easier to survive the first semester.

 With midterms over, your freshman might realize they’re having some trouble.
 Provide parental advice, but also direct them to the various resources available on campus.
 Today, colleges offer more assistance to students than ever before.

 Help with classes

 No student should be ashamed to ask for help, even if they were an honors student in high school.
 There are several places where your student can find what they need.
 You may remember hearing about these at orientation.

 Tutoring center The staff usually consists of upperclassmen who received As in the courses many students struggle with.
-Your freshman should visit regularly, not just once, especially if they must maintain a specific GPA to keep their scholarship or is facing a tough class in their major.
+Your freshman should visit regularly, not just once, especially if they must maintain a specific GPA to keep their scholarship or are facing a tough class in their major.

 Writing center During several college tours, our guides pointed out the building that housed the Writing Center.
 Here students receive assistance preparing and completing papers.
 Some colleges require freshmen to visit at least once a semester.
 This is the place for students laboring through Freshman English or any other class where they’re required to write a paper.

 Roommates, floor-mates and classmates Help can often be found right next door.
 The English major down the hall can proofread your teen’s sociology paper and your student, the math wiz, can explain the calculus homework.
 If a lab allows for flexible partners, your freshman should scope out one of the kids who seems to understand the material better than they do.
 It’s all about learning from each other.

 Office hours Professors have them for a reason.
 Student should use this opportunity to ask questions one-on-one and develop a stronger relationship with their instructors.